Rautrao/ToDo/README.txt

 -- Also features like edit, Sort by date , Pin to top,completed and not- not completed -- It has a progress bar at the top of the page which gets updated when we finish a task

-## Requirements :

--- Modern browser (Chrome, Firefox, etc.)
--- Internet (for confetti images)

 ## How to Run

 --Open `index.html` in a browser
+--step 1 :First sign up to the page
+--step 2 :Log in to the page and then ToDo app will be available to use

 ## Detailed explanation

 -- Technologies used:
     - HTML5
     - CSS3 (Flexbox, Grid, Media Queries)
     - Vanilla JavaScript
     - localStorage API
     - Confetti library

 --How it works :
+    - Log in at the interface
-    - tasks are added via input of type text in form section
+    - tasks are added via input of type text in the form section
     - After typing text we should add date
-    - and then press addTask button
+    - and then press Add Task button
     - Added task will be displayed in the task list with 3 options
     - delete ,edit and pin to top